 Homelessness is difficult to comprehend for those who haven’t experienced it, but it is a problem that has widespread impact on communities and long term impact for the people who experience it.
 In the video below you'll meet Sam and learn how homelessness impacted his education and how School on Wheels' academic intervention transformed his life.

-- Homeless students have lower educational achievement among all grades than their housed peers.
+- Students impacted by homelessness have lower educational achievement among all grades than their housed peers.

-- Homeless children are more likely to have behavioral and learning disabilities than their housed peers.
+- They are more likely to have behavioral and learning disabilities than their housed peers.

-- Homeless students change schools an average of three times while homeless.
+- Students experiencing homelessness change schools an average of three times while homeless.
 Each time, it takes four to six months to catch up academically.